-In accordance with Kentucky regulations, the Education Department of Thomas More University conducts a thorough program of selection, admission, and retention.
+In accordance with Kentucky regulations, the School of Education at Thomas More University conducts a thorough program of selection, admission, and retention.
 This process is designed to ensure that those candidates who advance into the teaching profession will have successful and rewarding careers.